 The Fall of The “Like”

-The Like lost value again with the creation of the “unfollow” button.
-Now a user could Like a page, but they didn’t have to follow it.
-So, theoretically, if you had terrible content on your page but your followers were friends and family and didn’t want to hurt your feelings by unliking your page, they could all unfollow the page and would never see your content again.
-But your page likes would be the same, giving a false sense of achievement to those who still used that metric to measure success.
+The “like” lost value again with the creation of the “unfollow” button.
+Now a user could “like” a page, but they didn’t have to follow it.
+So, theoretically, if a page had terrible content but the followers consisted of friends and family trying to be supportive of the business, those followers could “unfollow” the page and would never see the content again.
+BUT the page “likes” would be the same, giving a false sense of achievement to those who still used that metric to measure success.

 What Do “Likes” Mean in a Modern Facebook World?

-Knowing all this, what do Page Likes actually mean anymore on a modern day Facebook?
+Knowing all this, what do Facebook page “likes” actually mean anymore on the modern day Facebook?
 Are they still a relevant measure of popularity?
 A good KPI?
 Anything?

-Yes and no. For brands, post Likes are still valuable – they define how far your reach will go and help to indicate audience response, which Facebook can then measure and take into account when assessing Page performance.
-But Page Likes, well, you may have hypothesized that they are a lot less valuable than they once were, especially considering that having lots of Page Likes doesn’t necessarily mean your message is getting through!
+Yes and no. For brands, post “likes” are still valuable – they define how far the reach of their content will go.
+They also help to indicate audience response, which Facebook can then measure and take into account when assessing a business page’s performance.

-It’s the engagement on your posts that really defines your reach and response.
-Generating engagement with the content you post is the best way to reach the most amount of people, build interest and engagement, and generate brand awareness, leading to more authentic Page Likes (not that it matters though, right….)
+It’s the engagement of content that really defines a business page’s reach and response.
+Generating engagement with the content posted is the best way to reach the most amount of people, build interest and engagement, and generate brand awareness, leading to more authentic page “likes” (not that it matters though, right….)

-While the Like was once a crucial currency of Facebook- evidence of your popularity, and importance- getting people to Like your Page might inflate your vanity stats, but it won’t necessarily mean that more people are going to see more of your content, something that you definitely want to be aiming for.
-Because ultimately, interaction = engagement = a measurable sign of interest in your brand.
+While the “like” was once a crucial currency of Facebook- evidence of your popularity, and importance- now days, getting people to “like” a page might inflate vanity stats, but it won’t necessarily mean that more people are going to see more of the page’s content, something that businesses should be aiming for.
+Because ultimately, interaction = engagement = a measurable sign of interest in a brand.

 Want to jump-start your Facebook presence?
 We’d love to help you with your content stategy.
 In fact, we’ll do it for you.
 Contact us to find out how.